Your First Analysis

 TipInterpreting PCA Plots

-In this simulated example, the three populations separate clearly on PC1 and PC2, which is expected since we simulated them with different allele frequencies.
+In this simulated example, the three populations separate clearly on PC1 and PC2 because we designed them with distinct allele frequencies.

 10 Step 7: Save Results for Downstream Use